 - Children will no longer be targeted with data-driven marketing and advertising on YouTube programming targeted to kids: This is the most important safeguard.
 Google announced that starting around January 2020, there would no longer be any form of personalized “behavioral” marketing permitted on YouTube’s programming that targets children.
 The “Official” YouTube blog post explained that Google “will limit data collection and use on videos made for kids only to what is needed to support the operation of the service.
 We will also stop serving personalized ads on this content entirely….”
 Google will require video producers and distributers to self-identify that their content is aimed at kids; it also committed to “use machine learning to find videos that clearly target young audiences, for example those that have an emphasis on kids characters, themes, toys, or games.”
 Google also explained that child-directed programming on YouTube will receive an additional safeguard—it won’t permit any personalized targeting on its child-directed content.

-- Google committed to make substantial investments in its YouTube Kids service: Google launched the YouTube Kids “app” in 2015, claiming it was “the first Google product built from the ground up with little ones in mind.”
+- Google committed to make substantial investments in its YouTube Kids (link is external) service: Google launched the YouTube Kids “app” in 2015, claiming it was “the first Google product (link is external) built from the ground up with little ones in mind.”
 But the app never rivaled the main YouTube platform’s hold on children, and was plagued with a number of problems (such as harmful content).
 Now, as a result of the FTC investigation, Google announced that it will bring “the YouTube Kids experience to the desktop,” increase its promotion of the service to parents, and more effectively curate different programming that will appeal to more young people—with new tiers of content suitable for “Preschool (ages 4 & under); Younger (ages 5-7); and Older (ages 8-12).”

 - Google created a $100 million fund for “quality kids, family and educational content.”
 This is another proposal CCFC and CDD made and we are gratified Google acknowledged it bears responsibility to support programing that enriches the lives of children.
 This is to be a three-year program that is designed for “the creation of thoughtful, original children’s content on YouTube and YouTube globally.”